top of page

 ABOUT

-She is part of Super Melon, a collective art project that aims to investigate the intersectionality of food and politics in occupied Palestine, bringing into view the everyday overlooked aspects of lived experience.
+Salma is also is part of Super Melon, a collective art project that aims to investigate the intersectionality of food and politics in occupied Palestine, bringing into view the everyday overlooked aspects of lived experience.

 Awarded AFAC & Arab Council for Social Sciences Research on The Arts Award 2022.